vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 ./vanacli wallet transfer --chain.network satori --wallet.name owner --dest <validator_4000_hotkey_address>
 ./vanacli wallet transfer --chain.network satori --wallet.name owner --dest <validator_4001_hotkey_address>
 ```
+This will ask you for a transfer amount.
+You can transfer any amount of tokens, but for the purposes of this tutorial, you can transfer 10 tokens to each validator.
+That's the amount we will use for the stake at the next step.

 ## Register Validators